pjakiela/ECON523/exercises/E8-randomizing.md

 variable; when we do this, the observations in the data set are listed in a random order.
-If we want to randomly assign observations to treatment and comparison groups, we can assign every other observation to treatment - once we've scrambled the observations in the data set by sorting them using a randomly-generated variable.
+If we want to randomly assign observations to treatment and comparison groups, we can assign every other observation to treatment - once we've scrambled the observations in the data set by sorting them based on our random `x` variable.

 <br>